Curl & Hair Type: How To Identify Yours + The Best Hair Care Products

-For so long all curls were more or less treated the same by many hair care companies.
+For so long all curls were more or less treated the same by many mainstream hair care companies.
 Have any texture from S-waves to springy coils?
 You'd walk into the drugstore and there'd be a handful of collections available to you.
 And as those of us with curls know, that just won't do.
-There are not only a variety of curl types out there, but most people have multiple curl types on their head!
+There are not only a variety of types of hair and curl types out there, but most people have multiple curl types on their head!

 "Each curl pattern is unique—you have to know your curl," says hairstylist Levi Monarch.
 "Understanding your hair is so important.
 Then from there you can figure out how to go about enhancing your curl."

 There is no set, universally established definition of curl types, but the most widely accepted is this handy curl chart (made famous by Oprah's hairstylist Andre Walker, so we have another thing to thank Oprah for).
 It categorizes curls from 2a to 4c.
 (Pattern 1, you'll see, is straight, so for the purposes of this article, we'll be skipping that.)
 Type 2 is wavy, while Type 4 is kinky; from there, these are broken down into three more subcategories.
 Being able to differentiate among these helps us talk about hair, understand the nuances, and ultimately be better able to style our own.
 Knowledge is power!

 "Start from scratch: Wet your hair in the shower, and let it dry naturally so you can see what your hair pattern wants to do without any manipulation," says Monarch.
 "From there, you can start playing with products."

 But this isn't an exact science: Most people have a few patterns to deal with, or a patch or two that doesn't seem to fit in with the rest.
 So you might have to do different techniques for different areas, to make it all uniform.
 And there are other factors at play: Hair porosity, density, and strand thickness.
 And, sure, these variables tend to be closely associated with certain curl types but not always.